llnl/RAJAPerf/docs/sphinx/dev_guide/structure.rst

   RAJAPerfSuiteDriver.cpp
   CMakeLists.txt

-Each directory contains files for kernels in the Group associated with the directory name.
+Each directory contains files for kernels in the group associated with the directory name.
 For example, the ``lcals`` directory contains kernels from the LCALS benchmark suite (a precursor to RAJA Performance Suite), the ``stream`` directory contains kernels from a stream benchmark suite, and so on.